island-is/island.is/apps/services/sessions/README.md

 # Sessions

-REST API to store and list user sessions from our Identity Server.
+REST API for managing user sessions from the Identity Server.

 ## Quickstart

-Start the service locally:
+To start the service locally:

 ```bash
 yarn dev-init services-sessions